1. Why has the University cancelled Convocation ceremonies for 2020 and 2021?

 Alternative format information: For questions and feedback about the accessibility of our convocation video, including alternate-format requests, please email email@example.com.

-16. what date will appear on my diploma for Spring 2021 graduates?
+16. what date will appear on my diploma for FALL 2021 graduates?

 The virtual ceremony is a celebration for the entire university community and serves as the legal requirement to confer degrees in absentia and begin the challenging task of couriering diplomas to graduates.